Neptune Blog

 Conclusion

-In this tutorial, we’ve presented a simple end-to-end ML time series project following MLOps practices.
+In this tutorial, we walked througha simple end-to-end ML time series project following the MLOps principles.

-Our project is located on the github repository with defined smoke tests which are triggered on code push.
-That is a simple example of CI practices.
-In addition to that, CD functionality is implemented with GitHub actions, Docker, and AWS service.
-CM example is simply provided using neptune.ai and CT logic is integrated in the python code itself, where the model will be retrained and optimized if the results of the last N runs are below the T threshold.
+The complete project with defined smoke tests is available in the Github repository.
+Smoke tests ensure code stability and are triggered automatically on each push as a good practice of continuous integration (CI). .
+In addition to that, CD functionality is implemented with GitHub actions, Docker, and AWS services to deploy the processes automatically.
+Configuration management (CM) is exemplified using Neptune for experiment tracking, and continuous training (CT) logic is integrated into the Python code itself.
+The model will be retrained and optimized if the performance acrossthe last N runs fall below the threshold (T).

-For any additional questions regarding this project, feel free to reach out to me on Linkedin.
+If you have any questions regarding this project, feel free to reach out to me on Linkedin.
+Additionally, I encourage you to explore other articles available on the blog to learn more about MLOps and its best practices!

 Was the article useful?